Thousands of North Texas students will march for their lives to protest gun violence

 Thousands of student activists from North Texas will join forces Saturday with young survivors of a school shooting in Florida to push for better protections against gun violence at schools.

-The main march in Washington, D.C. is set for noon Saturday and is expected to draw hundreds of thousands people.
+The main march in Washington, D.C., is set for noon Saturday and is expected to draw hundreds of thousands.
 More than 800 events, called sibling marches and rallies, are scheduled across the nation and in Montreal and London.

-Fort Worth's' march is scheduled to begin at 10 a.m. at the Tarrant County Courthouse in downtown while the Dallas march starts at 1 p.m. at Dallas City Hall.
+Fort Worth's' march is scheduled to begin at 10 a.m. at the Tarrant County Courthouse in downtown.
+The Dallas march starts at 1 p.m. at Dallas City Hall.

 Never miss a local story.

-A countdown on social media marks the minutes until the marches began across the nation.
+A countdown on social media marks the minutes until the marches begin across the nation.

 National groups, Every Town for Gun Safety and Giffords: Courage To Fight Gun Violence, are helping support the marches and rallies.